visier/connector-python/README.md

 ### OAuth2.0
 The following list and example below illustrate the OAuth2.0 authentication parameters.
 These are also the environment and `dotenv` variables the `make_auth()` utility function will use when instantiating an authentication object.
-* `VISIER_HOST`: The fully qualified domain name and protocol to access your Visier tenant as well as to initiate the OAuth2.0 authentication process
+* `VISIER_HOST`: The fully qualified domain name and protocol to access your Visier tenant as well as to initiate the OAuth2.0 authentication process.
-* `VISIER_APIKEY`: The API key granted by Visier
+* `VISIER_APIKEY`: The API key granted by Visier.
-* `VISIER_CLIENT_ID`: The identifier of the pre-registered application
+* `VISIER_CLIENT_ID`: The identifier of the pre-registered application.
+* `VISIER_CLIENT_SECRET`: The generated secret of the pre-registered application, required for customer-registered applications.
 * `VISIER_REDIRECT_URI`: The URI the `authorize` call will ultimately redirect to upon a successful authorization code generation.
 By default, this will be `http://localhost:5000/oauth2/callback` however note that it must match the `redirect_uri` in the client application definition exactly.
 If the client application setting is different, it is essential that that exact value is provided to the connector.
 * `VISIER_TARGET_TENANT_ID`: The technical name of the tenant for the customer.
-This is only applicable in partner configurations
+This is only applicable in partner configurations.

 On Linux-like systems, with an X-display available, create a file named `.env` and populate it like the following example, substituting with actual values as appropriate:
 ```sh